tews-code/operating-system-in-1000-lines/website/en/04-boot.md

 ### The kernel entry point

 The execution of the kernel starts from the `boot` function, which is specified as the entry point in the linker script.
+It has two compiler directives - one to link this function to the `.text.boot` segment, and the other to mark the function as `naked` to avoid compiler optimisations.
+This function contains only assembly code, and we use the `naked_asm!` macro to prevent any compiler optimisations.
+Stable Rust only supports `naked_asm!` in functions that are made external using `"C"` calling convension, and because the compiler has no control over memory ownership, this function is `unsafe`.
+This function does not return, so we set the return type to ` -> !`.

 In this function, the stack pointer (`sp`) is set to the end address of the stack area defined in the linker script.
 Then, it jumps to the `kernel_main` function.
 It's important to note that the stack grows towards zero, meaning it is decremented as it is used.
 Therefore, the end address (not the start address) of the stack area must be set.

 ### `boot` function attributes